 The total cooking time for pressure cooker recipes varies.
 This recipe took me about 15 minutes to prepare and it cooks at pressure for 15 minutes.

-Serving Size 1/13th of recipe about 1 cup
+Serving Size 1/3th of the recipe about 1 cup

 Amount Per Serving